mbryzek/rollout/README.md

 Reshuffling has to be random and equally distributed - used MurMur3 - back testing to verify distribution

 Key decision is what to use as the identifier - should be a string - device ID?
 User guid? other?
 From an API standpoint - just accept a string.
 The caller will determine what string to pass in.

+## Acknowledgements

+Many thanks to Young Moon who shared his experience building this sort of system for gilt.
+Young's work went live in 2014/2015 and was met with enthusiasm by the other engineers at gilt - i.e. he built a system that people loved to use.
+A lot of the API and work here is thanks to him.